kollegorna/badrumsbekannelser/README.md

 1. ``heroku pg:backups capture --app badrumsbikten``
 2. ``curl -o latest.dump $(heroku pg:backups public-url --app badrumsbikten)``
 3. ``pg_restore --verbose --clean --no-acl --no-owner -h localhost -d badrumsbikten_development latest.dump``

+## Raspberry Pi setup

+### Prerequisites

+Use NOOBS with Raspbian.

+### First time setup

+After configuring the wifi make sure the OS is setup with the following

+1. Connect to WIFI by clicking the icon in the top right corner of the menu bar.
+2. Auto hide menu bar.
+Right click and select "Panel Settings".
+Go to the "Advanced" tab and check the box under "Automatic hiding".

+### Running it

+1. Open the Terminal and run…
+2. `$ epiphany-browser -a --profile ~/.config https://badrumsbikten.herokuapp.com/confessions/[SLUG]`